scorecard-ai/scorecard-node/README.md

 const client = new Scorecard({
-  bearerToken: process.env['SCORECARD_API_KEY'], // This is the default and can be omitted
+  bearerToken: process.env['SCORECARD_API_KEY'], // This is the default and can be omitted });
-  environment: 'staging', // or 'production' | 'local'; defaults to 'production' });

 async function main() {